Dr Nick Tawn

 Email: n dot tawn dot 1 at warwick dot ac dot uk

-I am a Harrison Early Career Assistant Professor at the University of Warwick.
+I am an Associate Professor at the University of Warwick.

 My research interests have mostly focussed on developing scalable Monte Carlo methodology for use in complex Bayesian settings; in particular MCMC and SMC techniques.
 I am also take a keen interest in the Machine Learning/Data Science literature with a view to using these methods to complement and accelerate the inference process.